andrewdavidmackenzie/flow/docs/libraries/known-libraries.md

     and should provide a documentation markdown file explaining what it does and how to use it
 * library flow definitions
-    * Flows built from existing functions from the runtime.
+    * Flows built from existing functions from the flowruntime.
-    * Flows built using a combination of functions from the runtime and new ones defined and created in this library
+    * Flows built using a combination of functions from the flowruntime and new ones defined and created in this library